What is restumping a house?

 How much does restumping a house cost?

-According to tradie listings website HIREtrades, fully restumping a 150 square metre home will set homeowners back at least $10,000 to $23,500.
-Building inspection company Action Property Inspections estimates the cost of restumping a typical Queenslander home to be between $10,000 to $30,000, depending on the number of stumps that need replacing.
+According to tradie listings website HIREtrades, fully restumping a small to average-sized home with one to three bedrooms could set homeowners back around $10,000 to $25,000, or potentially more depending on the specifics of the job.
+Building inspection company Action Property Inspections estimates the cost of restumping a typical home to be between $10,000 to $30,000, depending on the number of stumps that need replacing.

-Some factors that may impact the end cost of a restumping job include:
+In addition to cost fluctuations caused by supply chain issues and other disruption due to the pandemic, the factors that may impact the end cost of a restumping job can include:

-- Stump material – galvanised steel stumps are generally the most expensive option, according to Dion Seminara Architecture.
+- Stump material.
+Galvanised steel stumps are generally the most expensive option, according to Dion Seminara Architecture.
 However, these are low maintenance and will typically last for a long time.
-On the other hand, timber stumps are the cheapest option (cheaper than concrete stumps) but they may not last as long.
+On the other hand, timber stumps are the cheapest option (cheaper than concrete stumps) but they usually won’t last as long.

-What are the options to finance restumping a house?
+What are the finance options for restumping a house?

-Before you dive into the work, thinking about the most suitable way to pay for your renovation is an essential step.
+Before you dive into the work, thinking about the most suitable way to pay for your renovation to restump your house is an essential step.

 Depending on your situation, your options could include: